How Does an Ice Maker Work?

 - Power supply – if the unit won’t turn on, make sure if it is plugged into an outlet of the proper voltage and the circuit breaker is functioning.
 If the problem persists the unit will need to be repaired by a qualified electrician.

-- Leaking water – If the pump is operating but no water is reaching the freeze tray, or there is water leaking from the unit, likely causes are probably a blocked or broken hose in the pump system.
+- Leaking water – If the pump is operating but no water is reaching the freeze tray, or there is water leaking from the unit, are probably a blocked or broken hose in the pump system.

 - Leaking coolant – If the system appears to be operating normally, but ice doesn’t form, there is probably a coolant leak.
 You might actually see an oily substance leaking from the unit.
 This needs to be repaired by a qualified technician.

-- Insufficient ice – If ice produced is too small, it may be the ambient air temperature is too warm, the water supply is low, or the water placed in the reservoir is too warm.
+- Insufficient ice – If ice produced is too small, it may be the ambient air temperature is too warm, the is low, or the water placed in the reservoir is too warm.
 Try using chilled water and see if it helps.
 If the problem persists, there may be a small coolant leak that is affecting system performance.
 This needs to be repaired by a qualified technician.
 Likewise if ice is only forming on some of the evaporator prongs.

-If you experience other problems with your NewAir portable ice maker, you should contact our customer service center for assistance.
+If you experience other problems with your NewAir countertop ice maker, you should contact our customer service center for assistance.
 We have a generous 365-day return policy and we’re happy to help you resolve your problems, so you can continue enjoying plentiful fresh ice whenever you need it.